embassist/esp32c3-adc-motor/README.md

 - IR+ -> esp pin4/5
 - IR- -> esp gnd

-## Flow:
+## Values:
 ADC IR values go about that:

+- bigger IR:
      - ~1700 on the table
      - ~1770 nicely covered with hand
+     - ~2160 when the IR is missing (not wired)
+     - ~1660 with phone lighter level 5 touching IR

+- smaller IR:
+     - ~1960 on the table
+     - slowly goes up to 3500 nicely covered with hand
      - ~2160 when the IR is missing (not wired)
      - ~1660 with phone lighter level 5 touching IR